 To enable Account Recovery for your account, select Activate Account Recovery.

 For privacy reasons, each team member has the option to disable the Account Recovery feature for their account and can re-enable it at any time.

 To disable Account Recovery for your account, select Not now on the web app in the popup that you receive after your admin has enabled Account Recovery for your team.

 If you have already enabled it but change your mind later, you can disable Account Recovery in your Security settings by going to My account > Security settings > Account Recovery.

 Once an admin has enabled the Account Recovery feature and a user has activated it, the user can request admin approval to recover access to their account.

 Users can make a recovery request by selecting Forgot your password? on the web app login screen or Forgot password? on the login screen from the extension popup.

 - Users must send a recovery request from a previously authenticated device.
-Each browser is considered a device and must be authenticated, so you cannot send a recovery request from a new browser that hasn't been authenticated.
-Similarly, uninstalling and reinstalling the extension or clearing your cookies will remove the secret key that was established when Account Recovery was enabled, and your extension will be considered a new device.
+Each browser is considered a device and must be authenticated, so you cannot send a recovery request from a new browser that hasn’t been authenticated.
+Similarly, uninstalling and reinstalling the extension or clearing your cookies will remove the secret key established when the user enabled Account Recovery, and your extension will be considered a new device.

-- The recovery must be completed on the same device used to send the recovery request.
+- Users must complete the recovery on the same device used to send the recovery request.
 If a user tries to use their new Master Password on a different device before completing the request, the user will receive an invalid password error message without any mention of the pending recovery attempt.

 When a user sends a recovery request, Dashlane sends an email notification to all admins of that user’s business plan.
 The user must wait for an admin of their business plan to respond.